- Above the Fold: Understanding the Principles of Successful Web Site De

 2. Ask the last question first.
 What is the point of the exercise?

 4. Change is a math formula.
 Change happens when the cost of the status quo is greater than the risk of change.

 Are you in the game for the long haul?
 Learn the other side's language and know their arguments better.

 Be something that is better not against something that is bad.
 Look for allies and woo them to your cause.

 6. If you want to see with fresh eyes, reframe the picture.
-Customer slike to do bsiness with smart people.
+Customers like to do business with smart people.

-7. The ssystem si the solution, Look at your system (The sum of all parts) Learn to draw it to explain the real cause fo the problem.
+7. The system si the solution, Look at your system (The sum of all parts) Learn to draw it to explain the real cause of the problem.

 8. Nothing happens until money changes hands.